-If a student has any unauthorised absences from lessons the school will endeavour to contact home by whatever means deemed appropriate - this could be letter, e-mail or phone call.
+If a student has any unauthorised absences from lessons the school will address this as deemed appropriate - this could be by letter, e-mail or phone call.

 Attendance

 Attendance will be reviewed half termly and students will be warned if attendance, without good reason e.g. serious accident/illness, for a subject falls below 95% for the period.
 If a student does not improve attendance within the agreed time, the school reserves the right to consider whether continued Sixth Form study is appropriate.